- Fire Safety

 - Implementing the First Aid Kits Policy when applicable to their department;

-- Notifying the Safety Office prior to purchasing a first aid kit & coordinating the purchase and installation of department first aid stations;
+- Notifying the Office of Safety prior to purchasing a first aid kit & coordinating the purchase and installation of department first aid stations;

-- Reporting all injuries to Safety and Environmental Health within 24 hours;
+- Reporting all injuries to Office of Safety within 24 hours;

-- Coordinating at least quarterly inspections of departmental first aid stations & forwarding a copy of all inspections to the Safety Office annually;
+- Coordinating at least quarterly inspections of departmental first aid stations & forwarding a copy of all inspections to the Office of Safety annually;

 - Maintaining an updated contents list and inspection checklists.